Suzuki Talent Education

 MacPhail’s Suzuki faculty is deeply committed and passionate about helping students experience the joy of music.
 Our personalized placement process ensures that your child will be placed with a teacher who best matches your child’s learning style, personality and goals.

-All students registered in the program get weekly individual instruction; regular group classes; studio recitals; department recitals; master classes; workshops; accompanied recitals and rehearsals for string and wind students; orchestras and reading classes for string and piano students; parent-teacher conferences; special events and performance opportunities; MacPhail Suzuki Association membership opportunities for parents; Music Plus!
+All students registered in the program receive weekly individual instruction; regular group classes; studio recitals; department recitals; master classes; workshops; accompanied recitals and rehearsals for string and wind students; orchestras and reading classes for string and piano students; parent-teacher conferences; special events and performance opportunities; MacPhail Suzuki Association membership opportunities for parents; Music Plus!
 Discount of 25 percent on tuition in a class or ensemble.